Filing Your Return -> Real Estate ->RRSPs -> Report HBP and LLP Payments

 Income Tax Act s.
 146.01(3), 146.02(3)

-If you have made repayments to your RRSP for the Home Buyer's Plan (HBP) or Lifelong Learning Plan (LLP) from January 1 of the taxation year to March 1 of the following year (in the year or within 60 days after the end of the year, same as the deadline for RRSP contributions), you must complete Schedule 7 on your income tax return as well as the HBP or LLP worksheet.
+If you have made repayments to your RRSP for the Home Buyer's Plan (HBP) or Lifelong Learning Plan (LLP) from Mar 2 (Mar 3 for 2020 because it was a leap year) of the taxation year to March 1 of the following year (within 60 days after the end of the year, same as the deadline for RRSP contributions), you must complete Schedule 7 on your income tax return as well as the HBP or LLP worksheet.
 If you fail to designate the RRSP payments as repayments of HBP or LLP, Canada Revenue Agency (CRA) will add to your income the minimum payment that was required for the year.
 Your RRSP contributions will reduce your unused RRSP deduction room carried forward, if they are deducted as regular RRSP contributions.

 An RRSP contribution made in the year of the HBP withdrawal, even prior to the HBP withdrawal, can be designated as a repayment of the HBP.